ldmotta/LaravelApi/README.md

 composer require spatie/laravel-cors
 ```

-On the .env file, define your Mail Server settings to test send email, and your db settings to connect.
+On the .env file, define your Mail Server settings to test send email, and your db settings to connect to your database.

 **Mail settings:**